mimimimi2002/googleSTEP/week1/README.md

 Then sort the target_word.
 (M * logM)
 Then use the binary search to find the same sorted_word as the sorted target_word. (logN)

-So the total runtime will be
+So the total time complexity will be

 O(N * L * logL + N * logN + Q * M * logM * logN)